-CEW Report 2.
-Lower Murray River, 2012-13 In this project a pilot study to establish diet of larval native fish (i.e. golden perch and Murray cod) through direct identification of gut content was conducted.
+In this project a pilot study to establish diet of larval native fish (i.e. golden perch and Murray cod) through direct identification of gut content was conducted.
 Eight golden perch and six Murray cod larvae were dissected and gut content analysed through traditional taxonomic methods.
-Whilst the replication was very low, the results obtained are promising as golden perch collected at different sites and trips seemed to show preference for only a few species of zooplankton (Table 6).
+Whilst the replication was very low, the results obtained are promising as golden perch collected at different sites and trips seemed to show preference for only a few species of zooplankton (Table 7).
 It was surprising to find that 7 of 8 golden perch had their stomach and gut filled with Boeckella triarticulata, which was a species that was only present in 10% of all zooplankton samples.
 Furthermore, when present it represented <2% of the total zooplankton abundance in any sample with an average abundance of 5.13 individuals L-1 (range: 3.11-9.78 individuals L-1).
-Murray cod consumed three different species of zooplankton including B. triarticulata, however the small samples size does not allow for an interpretation of this data.
+Murray cod consumed three different species of zooplankton including B. triarticulata, however the small sample sizes does not allow for an interpretation of this data.
 Further research is needed to establish whether the trends observed are ubiquitous.